 For potting soil use commercial planting media.

 Provide Tiarella with even moisture.
 They do not tolerate overly wet conditions, which may lead to Pythium or Phytophthora.
 Additionally when they are kept too moist over an extended period of time, the foliage may become slightly chlorotic.
-Once established they can tolerate dry, but not drought-like, growing conditions.
+Once established they can tolerate a slight dry down between irrigations.

 Planting Level: